-As discussed above, the Company entered into an interest rate swap to reduce its exposure to the financial impact of changing interest rates under its term debt.
+As discussed above, the Company entered into an interest rate swap to reduce its exposure to the financial impact of changing interest rates under its term loan.
 The Company does not speculate using derivative instruments.
 The Company entered into this derivative instrument arrangement solely for the purpose of risk management.
-The effective date of the swap is April 9, 2012 with a maturity date of November 4, 2016.
-At September 30, 2012, the Company had approximately \$85.0 million of notional amount outstanding in the swap agreement that exchanges a variable interest rate base (Eurodollar margin) for a fixed interest rate of 0.97% over the term of the agreement.
+The effective date of the swap was April 9, 2012 with a maturity date of November 4, 2016.
+At March 31, 2013, the Company had approximately \$85.0 million of notional amount outstanding under the swap agreement that exchanges a variable interest rate base (Eurodollar margin) for a fixed interest rate of 0.97% over the term of the agreement.
 This interest rate swap is designated as a cash flow hedge of the interest rate risk attributable to forecasted variable interest payments.
-The effective portion of the fair value gains or losses on this swap are included as a component of accumulated other comprehensive income (loss) on the condensed consolidated balance sheet.
+The effective portion of the fair value gains or losses on this swap are included as a component of accumulated other comprehensive (loss) income on the condensed consolidated balance sheet.
 Any hedge ineffectiveness will be immediately recognized in earnings in the current period.
-At September 30, 2012, the fair value of the interest rate swap was \$1.5 million and the effective portion of the interest rate swap was \$1.6 million and \$0.1 million, respectively.
+At March 31, 2013, the fair value of the interest rate swap was \$1.2 million.